Final report for GNE18-191

-3. Optimize control of tarnished plant bug (Lygus lineolaris)(TPB) using the entomopathogen, Beauveria bassiana on low tunnel strawberry.
-To date, control of TPB by this fungus has been unsuccessful on field grown strawberry.
+3. Optimize control of tarnished plant bug (Lygus lineolaris) using the entomopathogen, Beauveria bassiana on low tunnel strawberry.
+To date, control of tarnished plant bug by this fungus has been unsuccessful on field grown strawberry.
 Factors limiting its success include exposure to low relative humidity and harmful ultraviolet radiation in the open field, both of which reduce spore germination and pathogenicity of Beauveria bassiana.
-A major goal of this objective is to determine if plastic low tunnels provide a better environment for applying B. bassiana, by reducing exposure to UV and maintaining higher a higher humidity, to increase the success of this entomopathogen against TPB on strawberry.
+A major goal of this objective is to determine if plastic low tunnels provide a better environment for applying B. bassiana, by reducing exposure to UV and maintaining higher a higher humidity, to increase the success of this entomopathogen against tarnished plant bug on strawberry.

 Many growers in the Northeast are interested in low tunnel systems to maximize strawberry yields.
 However, tunnel systems are relatively new to the region and information on pest management is lacking.
-The purpose of this project is to identify the dominant pests of low tunnel strawberries and to develop tunnel-specific biological control recommendations for the two-spotted spider mite (Tetranychus urticae) (TSSM) which is often problematic under low tunnels.
+The purpose of this project is to identify the dominant pests of low tunnel strawberries and to develop tunnel-specific cultural and biological control recommendations for the two-spotted spider mite (Tetranychus urticae) (TSSM) and tarnished plant bug (Lygus lineolaris) (TPB) which are often problematic under low tunnels.

 Information on pest barriers and recommendations for management is needed by low tunnel strawberry growers.
 This project aims to address this by identifying common weeds, pathogens and arthropod pests that are likely to be targets of control under low tunnels, and by developing specific recommendations for management of TSSM and TPB.
-Results generated from this study is intended to provide a foundation on which to build management programs and to promote sustainable agriculture.
+Results generated from this study is intended to provide a foundation on which to build IPM programs and to promote sustainable agriculture.

-Experiments were conducted in the lab to determine if plastics mitigate exposure of B. bassiana to UV . and how this may impact biocontrol against TPB.
+Objective 3: Experiments were conducted in the lab to determine if plastics mitigate exposure of B. bassiana to UV and how this may impact biocontrol against TPB.
 First, agar plates inoculated with conidia of two strains of B. bassiana (GHA and ANT-03) at a concentration of 1 X 106 conidia mL−1 and covered with either one of three plastic treatments (Warps Flex-O-Glass, Tufflite IV, and Dubois) ranging in UV transmission from low to high or a control (saran wrap or aluminum foil to serve as positive and negative controls, respectively).
-Plates were then exposed to a UV-B dose 40.3 kJ m−2 in an UV chamber and incubated for 16 hours to determine percent spore germination.
+Plates were then exposed to a UV-B dose 40.3 kJ m−2 in an UV chamber (Fig. 3) and incubated for 16 hours to determine percent spore germination.
 This experiment was repeated again on live TPB adults.
 After UV exposure, bugs were placed in growth chambers and monitored every two days to determine time of death.
 Once dead, cadavers were moved onto moist paper towels to monitor for sporulation by B. bassiana.

 Education & Outreach Activities and Participation Summary

 High predator retention is a crucial component of successful biological control.
 There are many factors influencing predator retention in the field, and for predatory mites, host plants appear to have a strong effect.
-Thus, we will conduct similar experiments as in 2018 but on several strawberry cultivars in the field during 2019.
+Thus, we will conduct similar experiments as in 2018 but on several strawberry cultivars in the field during 2020.
 In addition, we will also test the effect of plastic type commonly used for low tunnels on TSSM population dynamics and predator retention.

 Finally, we have become increasingly appreciative of the efforts growers and researchers make to better improve sustainable agricultural practices.
 After conducting pest surveys in the field to describe pest incidence on strawberry, we are now more aware of the immense pest pressure that occurs when pesticides are not used in a management program.
 Thus, we are even more motivated to solve this issue by further developing management practices that promote sustainability and responsible pest management.